 A 35-year-old female asked:

-if everyone has cancer, how come that we aren't treated with a low dose of chemo and radiation therapy at least one a year?
+If everyone has cancer, how come that we aren't treated with a low dose of chemo and radiation therapy at least one a year?

 1 doctor answer • 1 doctor weighed in

 Pathology 49 years experience

-Incorrect assumption: Every one does not have cancer and doing what your proposed would do far mote harm than good.
 Wish you good health! - Have a diet rich in fresh vegetables, fruits, whole grains, milk and milk products, nuts, beans, legumes, lentils and small amounts of lean meats.
 Avoid saturated fats.
 Drink enough water daily, so that your urine is mostly colorless.
 Exercise at least 150 minutes/week and increase the intensity of exercise gradually.
 Do not use tobacco, alcohol, weed or street drugs in any form.
-Practice safe sex, if you have sex.

 Last updated Dec 7, 2017

 Connect with a U.S. board-certified doctor by text or video anytime, anywhere.

 Content on HealthTap (including answers) should not be used for medical advice, diagnosis, or treatment, and interactions on HealthTap do not create a doctor-patient relationship.
 Never disregard or delay professional medical advice in person because of anything on HealthTap.
 Call your doctor or 911 if you think you may have a medical emergency.